 Internships are available on the BGSU campus and in cooperation with ten nearby colleges and universities.
-Internships at these partnership institutions are structured so that students typically spend two days at BGSU in classes and three days at the internship site.
-These partnership internships require that you begin your academic work in June so that you have a lighter course load in your first year.
-We strongly recommend that candidates avoid making summer commitments until after the admission and internship processes are finalized so they will be able to consider the widest variety of internship opportunities.
+Internships at these partnership institutions are structured so that students typically spend one day at BGSU in classes and four days at the internship site.

 Partnership institutions include:

 - Oberlin College, Oberlin, OH